wpotrzebowski/python_training_ikon20/Follow-up.md

-Bellow are described few tracks on how to follow-up

-### Using pan-learning
+## How to continue using course resources after the course?
+If you want to continue with the course material once the course is finished you can do one of the following.

+#### Continune using pan-learning

-Access to jupyterhub should remain open after the course and you are welcome to continue using it.
+Access to jupyterhub should remain open for a few days after the course and you are welcome to continue using it.

 #### Local installation
 If you prefer to set up local installation of jupyter notebook or lab you can do following